Budapestby VisitCity Guides

 Key information for navigating Budapest's transit system

-Ride-sharing: Bolt provides convenient options, especially for late-night travel or when tired from exploration.
-The app shows upfront pricing and allows you to track your route.
+Ride-sharing: We use Bolt a lot, especially late at night or when we're tired from walking all day.
+The app shows you the price before you book, and you can track your route.

 Traditional Hungarian lángos topped with sour cream, cherry tomatoes, and fresh vegetables